Condition numbers in multiview geometry, instability in relative pose estimation, and RANSAC: General Framework

 \subsection{Definition of condition number}

 Let $\mathscr{M} = (\mathcal{W}, \mathcal{X}, \mathcal{Y}, \Phi, \Psi)$ be a minimal problem.
-In general, condition numbers quantify the worst-case first-order amplification of error from the input to the output \cite[Sec.~O.2]{burgisser2013condition}.
-For minimal problems we attach condition numbers to world scenes and image data.
+Condition numbers quantify the worst-case first-order amplification of error from the input to the output \cite[Sec.~O.2]{burgisser2013condition}.
+For minimal problems we can attach condition numbers either to world scenes or to image data.